 ENGLISH AS AN ADDITIONAL LANGUAGE

-English learners in Early Years have an excellent opportunity to develop English as they are still in the ‘critical period’ when they can acquire language very quickly.
-Consequently, English as an Additional Language (EAL) strategies in Early Years are less interventionist than with older students.
+English learners in Lower Primary have an excellent opportunity to develop English as they are still in the ‘critical period’ when they can acquire language very quickly.
+Consequently, English as an Additional Language (EAL) strategies in Lower Primary are less interventionist than with older students.

-The teachers in Early Years incorporate EAL strategies into their everyday teaching.
+The teachers in Lower Primary incorporate EAL strategies into their everyday teaching.
 The use of singing, playing, games, and competitions, all involve repetition and the use of language patterns.
-The Early Years classrooms have been laid out as ‘communication-friendly spaces’.
-The homely environment created enhances language reception and production by lowering the students’ ‘affective filter’.
+The Lower Primary classrooms have been laid out as ‘communication-friendly spaces.’
+The homely environment created enhances language reception and production by lowering the students’ ‘affective filter.’

-The Early Years staff are always supportive of students that may struggle in a particular area of acquiring English, usually such areas as sounds (phonics), overcoming shyness, and finding coping strategies to connect the language they already know to the new language they are learning, English.
+The Lower Primary staff are always supportive of students that may struggle in a particular area of acquiring English, usually such areas as sounds (phonics), overcoming shyness, and finding coping strategies to connect the language they already know to the new language they are learning, English.

 Students joining Ascot in Secondary with little or no background in English are placed into the Intensive Preparation Group (IPG) to prepare students for mainstream classes.
 Students in this older age group have been found to benefit from more intensive support than students entering the school in an earlier phase.